Our website uses cookies for statistical purposes.

 Incorporating a public LLC in Portugal

-The public limited liability company in Portugal (sociedade anónima) is a form of business adopted especially by large corporations for which at least EUR 50,000 as an initial contribution and a minimum number of five shareholders are mandatory requirements in order to be incorporated.
-Just like in the case of the private limited liability companies in Portugal, the liability of the founders is limited to the amount of their contribution, mentioning that the shares can be registered at the stock market with freely transferable status.
+The public limited liability company in Portugal (sociedade anónima) is a form of business adopted especially by large corporations for which at least EUR 50,000 as an initial contribution is needed.
+This is a great option for those interested in subsidiaries in Portugal, for which a minimum number of five shareholders is mandatory to be incorporated.
+Just like in the case of the private limited liability companies in Portugal, the founders’ liability is limited to the amount of their contribution, mentioning that the shares can be registered on the stock market with freely transferable status.

 5-advantages-of-starting-a-subsidiary-in-portugal.png